ramigs/nuxt-fauna-article/nuxt-fauna.md

 > "GraphQL is a specification for an API query language and a server engine
 > capable of executing such queries."[]()

+"As a first step, create a project directory and navigate into it:"

 ```shell
 mkdir fauna-seeder
 cd fauna-seeder